"When you

 point, and not keeping it sharpened will wear it down to uselessness.
 Our

 body/mind needs this same care.
+Begin Now

 In this fast paced world,